 Dill Cucumber Salad with Sour Cream Dressing.
 Creamy, delicious dill dressing turns ordinary cucumbers into a feast.

 Smothered in sour cream sauce, Aunt Betty’s Dill Cucumber Salad is refreshing and a beautiful addition to any meal.
 Simple to make, too.
+Smothered in a dill sauce made with sour cream, mayonnaise, dill and a little vinegar, it is scrumptious and only a little tangy.

 Betty was my first husband’s maiden aunt.
 She was at all the family gatherings, lived at home with her mom, Grandma Lol (who was sweet as a peach and always had something fun to say), and worked in a government job for Social Security.
+I always looked forward to Aunt Betty’s contribution to the family meal.
+It was a staple at our family gatherings.
+I have re-created it and this recipe tastes exactly like Betty’s.

 Betty was a genuinely loving woman, and she helped me buy our first Irish Terrier puppy as a Christmas gift for my husband.
 Sean was the cutest little dog, but it took me 24 weeks of dog training for him to look at me like, “Huh?
 You talking to me???”
 Needless to say, he was challenging.
 Have you had a pet like that?